reski-rukmantiyo/absensi/README.md

 ```
 Tips: Dont change for BaseURL and Region, Picture only filename with extension
 4. Run absensi.exe or absensi (in linux)
+5. Just let your apps running all day

 # Cara Kerja
 1. Check untuk file schedule.log